Serifos

 - 10:00 · Livadi (port)

 Main port and the only real village on the coast.
-Small but lively with tavernas along the bay. - 11:00 · Livadakia Beach
+Small but lively in summer, with tavernas, ice cream and a few music bars along the bay.
+Most accommodation, car rentals, and the bus stop for the Chora are all within a five-minute walk of where you step off the ferry. - 11:00 · Livadakia Beach

-Sandy beach 5 min walk south of Livadi.
-Family-friendly with tamarisk shade and tavernas. - 16:00 · Chora (Upper Village)
+Sandy beach a five-minute walk south of Livadi.
+Family-friendly with tamarisk shade and two reliable tavernas right behind the sand.
+Shallow water makes it good for children, but exposed to the meltemi when it blows from the north. - 16:00 · Chora (Upper Village)

 White-cubed village crowning a pyramid-shaped hill.
 The climb from the bus stop is steep but magical at dusk. - 18:00 · Chora Castle ruins